 Our Patron Saint - St. Maria Goretti

 With St. Maria Goretti as our patron, we strive to follow her life of forgiveness and holiness.
-She is the youngest canonized saint in the Church and died at the age of 11 after forgiving her attacker.
+She is one of the youngest canonized saints in the Church and died at the age of 11 after forgiving her attacker.
 Maria is known as The Little Saint of Great Mercy.

 St. Maria Goretti's feast day is July 6.
 When we first placed her statue in the garden, we planted a row of white asiatic lilies in front of her statue.
 Each year, on the anniversary of her feast day, these lilies bloom, four feet tall.
 We invite you to stop by, enjoy, and offer a prayer to our patron saint.

 St. Maria Goretti, pray for us.